What is the Best Antistatic Flooring Option for IDF Rooms, Data Centers and Server Rooms?

 Prepare for tomorrow.
 Have a plan.

 - Smaller means more sensitive!
-Transistors in microelectronic devices inside data storage equipment are becoming more dense, smaller, faster and more sensitive.
-In the past 10 years, the industry has evolved from 14nm nodes to 10nm to 7nm to 5nm to anticipation studies that suggest the potential exists for 3nm and below.
+Transistors in the microelectronic devices inside data storage equipment are becoming more dense, smaller, faster and more sensitive.
+In the past 10 years, the industry has evolved from 14nm nodes to 10nm to 7nm to 5nm.
+Anticipation studies suggest the potential exists for 3nm and below.

 As with any potential security breach, it is always best to plan ahead.